erg55/Simon-lab-workshop/README.md

 t is threads, k is match length needed, B is mismatch penalty, O is gap opening penalty, T is minimal alignment score

 ##### SAMTOOLS
-We can use samtools to only view the mapped reads and then pull those reads out specifcally.
+We can use samtools to only view the mapped reads and then pull those reads out specifically.
 ```
 module load samtools
 samtools view -b -F 4 bwafile > mapped.bam